lina-robotics-lab/eye_tracking_client/README.md

-# eye_tracking_client
+# robot-eye-tracking-acquisition
-The client ROS package for automatic eye tracking.
+The Python repository for automatic eye tracking acquisition using a robotic arm.